Organic Doesn’t Exist

 I have to tell you… when I discuss organic food with other people, I’m often surprised by their reactions.

 Of course, organic is the ideal path to follow for better health and a better environment.
-However, to go all the way, one should ideally tend to choose local and seasonal products.
+However, to go all the way, we should ideally tend to choose local and seasonal products.
 Indeed, organic foods grown under the plastic sea of Almeria are not necessarily the panacea from an ecological point of view.
 Still, it’s better than all other crops.

 Three films to help you make your choices: